catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 <br>

 <p style="text-align:justify;">
-In the same vein, we could increase the number of questions containing a negation, e.g. "What was the name of Chopin's first music teacher who was not an amateur musician?", which currently accounts for only 3.07% of questions. <br>
+In a similar vein, we could increase the number of questions containing a negation, e.g. "What was the name of Chopin's first music teacher who was not an amateur musician?", which currently accounts for only 3.07% of questions.<br>
 This would, however, require investment in annotation in new data, although the first point mentioned could help in rebalancing.
 An alternative might be to scrape open-source online data, such as patent annals and, more generally, exercises asking students to answer a question by quoting an extract from a text. <br>
-Thirdly, we can consider incorporating a proportion of unanswered data in the context from corpora other than those used here.
+Thirdly, it is worth exploring the integration of a portion of unanswered data from corpora other than those used here.
 The logic we have applied is to take questions from SQuAD 1.0-type corpora so that the same question is sometimes an answer and other times not, so that the model doesn't learn a given answer to a given question and thus overlearn. <br>
-The idea of adding unanswered questions (with a new associated context) that are not part of the SQuAD 1.0 datasets is to increase the variability of possible questions seen by the model.
-A few datasets exist in French.
-These include: <br>
+The idea of introducing unanswered questions (along with new associated contexts) that are not part of the SQuAD 1.0 datasets is to increase the variety of questions encountered by the model.
+There are a few datasets available in French, including: <br>
 - <a href="https://github.com/apple/ml-mkqa/">Mkqa</a> by <a href="https://arxiv.org/abs/2007.15207">Longpre et al. (2021)</a> is a multilingual dataset containing 10,000 questions in French.
 An interesting piece of information that is specified in this dataset is that the type of question (who? what? when? etc.) must be specified by the user. <br>
 - <a href="https://inklab.usc.edu/XCSR/xcsr_datasets">X-CSR</a> by <a href="https://arxiv.org/abs/2109.13209v1">Lin et al. (2021)</a>   contains two subsets.
-For QA, only the X-CSQA subset containing 2074 questions and answers is relevant. <br>
+For QA, only the X-CSQA subset containing 2,074 questions and answers is relevant. <br>
 This means that 12,074 questions in French are available in the SQuAD 2.0 methodology. <br>
-Finally, it would be appropriate to create a new test dataset for research purposes, rather than using the FQuAD 1.0 dev dataset as is currently widespread.
-In fact, the latter is under a restrictive license that does not allow it to be shared in SQuAD 2.0 format.
+Finally, it would be advisable to generate a new test dataset for research purposes, instead of relying on the FQuAD 1.0 dev dataset, which is currently in common use.
+The FQuAD 1.0 dev dataset is subject to a restrictive license that prevents it from being shared in the SQuAD 2.0 format.
 </p>
 <br><br>

 # Conclusion
 <p style="text-align:justify;">

-We introduce the QAmembert model in its basic and large versions.
-Both are freely available on <a href="https://huggingface.co/collections/CATIE-AQ/french-qa-pack-650821750f44c341cdb8ec91">Hugging Face</a>.<br>
+We introduce the QAmembert model in both its base and large versions, which are freely accessible on  <a href="https://huggingface.co/collections/CATIE-AQ/french-qa-pack-650821750f44c341cdb8ec91">Hugging Face</a>.<br>
-These models are the first in France to adopt the open-source SQuAD 2.0 methodology. <br>
+These models are the first in French and in open-source to adopt the SQuAD 2.0 methodology. <br>
-We do not rule out further work, in particular to balance the type of questions. <br>
+We remain open to the possibility of future developments, particularly in addressing the balance of question types. <br>
 </p>
 <br><br>

 # Citation

-@misc {centre_aquitain_des_technologies_de_l'information_et_electroniques_2023,<br>
+> @misc {centre_aquitain_des_technologies_de_l'information_et_electroniques_2023,<br>
     author       = { {Centre Aquitain des Technologies de l'Information et Electroniques} },<br>
     title        = { QAmembert (Revision 9685bc3) },<br>
     year         = 2023,<br>